sinch/docs/docs/sms/sms-guide.md

 ## URL Link Previews

 Some mobile devices are capable of displaying previews for links contained in SMS or MMS messages.
 When messages that contain a URL are received on these devices, they may be rendered in the messaging application with a preview of the linked page.
-This behaviour is controlled from the phone or its software, and can not be affected by Sinch or the carrier.
+This behavior is controlled from the phone or its software, and can not be affected by Sinch or the carrier.

 ### Behaviour on iOS

-There are multiple factors that affect whether an iPhone shows a preview for a link received in a message, and what the preview looks like:
+There are multiple factors that affect whether an iPhone shows a preview for a link received in a message, and what the preview looks like.

 #### Is the sender saved in the recipient's contacts list?